aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 #### 6-2.
 (Optional) Modify the code to match Control Tower landing zone settings

 Skip this section if the environment matches [prerequisites in 1-1.
-ControlTower setup](#1-1-ControlTower-setup).
+Control Tower setup](#1-1-ControlTower-setup).

 First, use the following flow chart to check the appropriate way for your environment.
 Abbreviations in the figure are as follows: